 In the U.S., nearly 20% of all greenhouse gas emissions come from cars and trucks, which means switching this segment over to electric power could completely change the trajectory of our history.
 Automakers understand this, which is why more car producers than ever before are planning the switch to electric vehicle production.

 Carmakers around the world are making strides to release only all-electric cars or hybrid electric vehicles.

 Leading the charge includes the Tesla Model 3, Chevy Bolt, and Nissan Leaf, which are now available.
 With their market success and appreciation by consumers, these car production facilities are lining up even more electric models that are due out in 2020 and beyond.
 The other players in the game include:

-Mercedes-Benz’s parent company, stated they will invest $1 billion in an Alabama plant designed specifically to produce all-electric SUVs for building a battery facility.
-Mercedes-Benz’s first true electric vehicle will be an SUV called EQC coming early 2020.
+Mercedes-Benz’s parent company, stated they will invest $1 billion in an Alabama plant designed specifically to produce all-electric SUVs.
+Mercedes-Benz’s first true electric vehicle will be an SUV called EQC coming early 2021.

 Having recently created a specifically EV-dedicated “Team Edison” made to focus on the development of all-electric cars, Ford pledged to invest $4.5 billion over five-years on new all-electric and hybrid vehicles.
 They also stated they have 13 new models they plan to release by 2023.
 Ford also just revealed their Mustang-styled electric SUV called the Mach-E that will be available sometime in 2021.